Waterfall Chart Excel: The Complete Guide (With Templates)

 Totals/SubtotalsGray or BlueNeutral, summary values

 Keep your chart to 7-10 bars maximum.
-More creates visual noise.
+Group minor categories:

 Too Many BarsGrouped Version